 Whether you're into climbing, ice skating, or swimming, many venues offer cheaper entry to activities during non-peak times.
 These are typically during the week when most people are working, but these times can be ideal for students.
 Remember that you may also get a student discount on top of already cheaper entry.

-The Students’ Union have just launched the Activities Inclusion Fund, which provides funding to students to help them participate in extracurricular activities such as Give it a Go opportunities, SU events and Society activity.
-Awards of up to £50 are available - apply for the fund now, or you can email firstname.lastname@example.org for more information.
+We've launched the Activities Inclusion Fund which provides funding to students to help them participate in extracurricular activities such as Give it a Go opportunities, SU events, and society activity.
+Awards of up to £50 are available - apply for the fund or email firstname.lastname@example.org for more information.

 External services and products

 Eventbrite have listings for free events in and around Sheffield.
 The list is updated regularly and there's lots of different options both in the City Centre and further afield.

 If you're aged 16-26, Sheffield Theatres offer £5 tickets to selected shows at the Lyceum, Crucible, and Playhouse.
 You'll need to sign up to their 'Live for 5' scheme, but once a member you'll have access to a variety of different performances throughout the year.

 Sheffield has lots of free Art Galleries to explore.
 Site, Graves, and Millennium Gallery are just a few examples, with exhibitions changing regularly.
 There are many more around, and a quick Google search reveals many more options.